ObengKojo23/chinook-sql-analytics/docs/findings_report.md

 - **Capacity Model:** Define optimal accounts per rep and refresh allocation quarterly.

 ### 📌 **Management Takeaway:**
-The team’s top performers, Jane Peacock, Margaret Park, and Steve Johnson, exhibit strong account management, with high revenue and superior invoice values.
+The team's top performers, Jane Peacock, Margaret Park, and Steve Johnson, exhibit strong account management, with high revenue and superior invoice values.
 However, a capacity imbalance exists, with some reps underutilized.
-By replicating best practices from top performers, redistributing portfolios to balance workloads, and offering additional training to underperformers, the team can further enhance overall efficiency and reduce risk concentration across accounts.
+By replicating best practices from the top performers, redistributing portfolios to balance workloads, and offering additional training to underperformers, the team can further enhance the overall efficiency and reduce risk concentration across accounts.

 ---